 The female judge was among the wounded, said another police officer, Mohammad Arshad Khan.

-The attackers may have been trying to free militant colleagues jailed on the premises of the compound, said Mian Iftikhar Hussain, the information minister for Khyber Pakhtunkhwa province, where Peshawar is the provincial capital.
+The attackers may have been trying to free militant colleagues jailed on the premises of the compound, said Mian Iftikhar Hussain, the information minister for surrounding Khyber Pakhtunkhwa province.

-Hussain initially suggested that the attackers may have taken some hostages, but later said the situation was under control.
+Hussain initially suggested that the attackers may have taken some hostages, but later said the situation was under control, without providing details.

-Local TV footage showed people running for safety, including wounded people being assisted by others.
+Local TV footage showed people running for safety, including injured people being assisted by others.
 They included a pair of policemen, a lawyer and other civilians, including one man whose clothes had been torn to shreds.
-Police commandos and army soldiers rushed toward the complex, as the wounded were shifted to stretchers and taken to the hospital.
+Police commandos and army soldiers rushed toward the complex, as the injured were shifted to stretchers and taken to the hospital.

 Peshawar is located on the border of Pakistan's semiautonomous tribal region, the main sanctuary for Taliban militants who have been waging a bloody insurgency against the government.
 The militants and their allies have carried out scores of bombings in Peshawar.